Global aviation system tested by Belarus jetliner diversion | Business

 "It looks like a gross abuse of the (Chicago) Convention.
 It's piracy," Kevin Humphreys, a former Irish aviation regulator, said of the Belarus incident.
 NO REGULATOR

 Global airlines called for an investigation, backed by the European Union.
-"We strongly condemn any interference or requirement for the landing of civil aviation operations that are inconsistent with the rules of international law," said the International Air Transport Association (IATA).
+"We strongly condemn any interference or requirement for landing of civil aviation operations that is inconsistent with the rules of international law," said the International Air Transport Association (IATA).

 "A full investigation by competent international authorities is needed," said IATA which represents about 280 airlines.
 Ryanair is not a member.
-It was not immediately clear how such a probe would be organized.
+It was not immediately clear how a probe would be organised.

-Although highly regulated at a national level, and supported by globally harmonized rules to keep skies safe, aviation lacks a global policeman to avoid constant disputes over sovereignty.
-While it has no regulatory power, ICAO sits at the center of a system of safety and security standards that operates across political barriers but requires an often slow-moving consensus.
+Although highly regulated at a national level, and supported by globally harmonised rules to keep skies safe, aviation lacks a global policeman to avoid constant disputes over sovereignty.
+While it has no regulatory power, ICAO sits at the centre of a system of safety and security standards that operates across political barriers but requires an often slow-moving consensus.

-Humphreys said it would be the first time in memory that the agency has had to ponder accusations that one of its own member countries had forced a plane to land, in what Ryanair boss Michael O'Leary called "state-sponsored hijacking".
+Humphreys said it would be the first time in memory that the agency has had to ponder accusations that one of its own member countries had forced a plane to land, in what Ryanair's O'Leary called "state-sponsored hijacking".
 Belarus said on Monday its controllers had only issued "recommendations" to Ryanair pilots.

-Russia accused the West of hypocrisy, citing the case of a Bolivian presidential plane forced to land in Austria or a Belarus jetliner ordered to land in Ukraine in 2016.
-In 2013, Bolivia said President Evo Morales's plane had been diverted over suspicions that former U.S. spy agency contractor Edward Snowden, wanted by Washington for divulging secret details of U.S. surveillance activities, was on board.
+Russia accused the West of hypocrisy, citing the case of a Bolivian presidential plane forced to land in Austria in 2013 or a Belarus jetliner ordered to land in Ukraine three years later.
+In 2013, Bolivia said President Evo Morales' plane had been diverted over suspicions that former U.S. spy agency contractor Edward Snowden, wanted by Washington for divulging secret details of U.S. surveillance activities, was on board.

 But aviation experts said the freedoms extended to civil airliners do not apply to presidential or state aircraft, which need special permission to enter another country's airspace.
 In the 2016 incident, Belarus national carrier Belavia said it had demanded compensation from Ukraine.

-Lawyers say any probe or legal claim would also have to plow through a tangle of jurisdictions typical of liberalized air travel: a Polish-registered jet flown by an Irish group between EU nations Greece and Lithuania, over non-EU Belarus.
+Lawyers say any probe or legal claim would also have to plough through a tangle of jurisdictions typical of liberalised air travel: a Polish-registered jet flown by an Irish group between EU nations Greece and Lithuania, over non-EU Belarus.
 Under the 1944 Chicago Convention, each country has sovereignty over its own airspace, though the treaty prohibits any use of civil aviation that may endanger safety.

 But the right to overfly other countries is contained in a side treaty called the International Air Services Transit Agreement, of which Belarus is not a member.
 A separate 1971 treaty that includes Belarus outlaws the seizure of aircraft or knowingly communicating false information in a way that endangers aircraft safety.